odders17/Weather-Dashboard/README.md

-# Weather-dashbord
+# Weather-Dashboard
-Use an api to retrieve weather data for cities
+Use an API to retrieve weather data for cities